 With 75% of Instagrammers stating that they take actions “like visiting sites, searching, or telling a friend” after being influenced by a post, mastering the platform’s range of advertisement formats is essential.
 While photo ads remain a stalwart of the platform, Instagram video formats are an increasingly invaluable tool for targeting a selected audience.

 The platform offers three key video formats to create Instagram ads: single video ads offer the opportunity to create up to 60-second commercials, ‘carousels’ allow more message real estate by enabling followers to swipe across for additional images or videos, and Instagram Stories offers a vertical full-screen format where images and videos can be spliced together to create visually-arresting ads.

-For specific information on how to promote your business on Instagram using videos ads, use this step-by-step guide to get started.
+For specific information on how to promote your business on Instagram using video ads, use this step-by-step guide to get started.

 12. Give GIFs a chance.

 With research showing more people watch to the end of videos that are 15 seconds or less, learning how to create and how to post a GIF should be mandatory for marketing departments.

 Celebrating its 30th anniversary in 2017, the GIF format is more appealing than photos – GIFs are shared more than either JPEG or PNG formats – and are more cost and time-effective than producing videos.

 It’s also the medium that clearly inspired Instagram to create its own riff on the GIF — the Boomerang — which records a short sequence of stills before combining and then looping them backward and forward, ready for upload to Instagram.